 Existing home internet and telephone plans (both landlines and cell phones) are generally viewed as personal expenses and are not eligible for reimbursement.
 In exceptional and rare circumstances, a justifiable and direct relationship to a University business purpose may exist as approved by a leader.

 Monthly home access and basic fees for service, installation or upgrades will not be reimbursed as these are considered to be taxable benefits by the Canada Revenue Agency.

 In some exceptional circumstances, additional costs over and above existing home internet and telephone plans may be incurred, for example, data charges or long distance phone calls over and above the limits of the plan.
 Additional data activity that is justified for University purposes may in some cases be approved, at the discretion of the leader, to be reimbursed up to a maximum of 50% of the overage, not 50% of the entire plan.
+If you are approved to claim the internet access fees then the cost of the plan must be reasonable.
+You cannot claim connection fees, or the portion of fees related to the lease of the modem/router.
 This should equal only a nominal amount and must be justifiable and reasonable as outlined in the principles.

-Long distance phone calls or nominal and limited data roaming charges for employees who may reside outside of the GTA that are necessary and specifically for University business may be reimbursable.
-Employees are encouraged to utilize JABBER where possible and should contact CCS for assistance.
+Long distance phone calls or nominal and limited data roaming charges for employees who may reside outside of the GTA that are necessary and specifically for University business may be approved by a leader for reimbursement in extenuating circumstances.
+Employees are expected to utilize the university system JABBER where possible and should contact CCS for assistance.

 As current practice, some Ryerson employees are eligible for University-purchased cell phone devices as determined by their leader.
 In these instances, the devices are University property and should be on the Ryerson cell phone plan.